religiosa1/react-solid-flow/README.md

 Turning a promise into async state / resource and enabling its usage inside of Suspense.

-If initial value or set argument isn't a promise, it's resolved imidietly, and promise field contains fake immediately resolved promise (for consistency) and loading immediately set no false.
+If initial value or set argument isn't a promise, it's resolved immediately, and promise field contains a fake immediately resolved promise (for consistency) and loading immediately set no false.

 After call to set(), previous result or error are reset to null.